 Tutorial: High Speed Fiber Modulator Basics

-More specifically, this tutorial gives a summary of the pros and cons of the four primary technical approaches to laser fiber modulation.
+This tutorial gives a summary of the pros and cons of the four primary technical approaches to laser fiber-optic modulation.
 Three of these are based on external modulation : AOM (Acousto-Optic Modulators), EOM (Electro-Optic Modulators), SOA (Semiconductor Optical Amplifiers) and the fourth is by directly driving the laser diode.

 Acousto-optics modulator : AOM

 Acousto-optic fiber modulator devices are available at various wavelengths from 380 nm to 2500 nm.
 The major advantage of acousto-optic fiber coupled device modulation is the relatively high optical power these modulators can handle.
 They are specified to work with power levels which can reach several watts (more than 10 W in some cases).
 However, with acousto-optic modulators (AOM’s), a primary con is the trade off between the switching speed and the insertion loss.
 The more the optical beam is focused within the AOM’s embedded crystal, the faster it switches, but the more difficult it can reach the output fiber without suffering losses.
-For more information on this technology, you can read an in-depth overview of acousto-optic theory can : Acousto-optic Theory – Application Notes
+For more information on this technology, you can read an in-depth overview of Acousto-optic Theory.

 When considering the price of an AOM set-up, the user should consider the total cost of the three key elements: